jason-p-pickering/dhis2RIntegration/index.md

 >Basically, R allows you to automate a particular analysis, so that you can write it once, and always reproduce it in the future.
->The power to automate particular analsyes is incredibly useful, time-saving, and allows you to show others what you have done.
+>The power to automate particular analyses is incredibly useful, time-saving, and allows you to show others what you have done.

 ---

 ## Example 3: Working with MyDatamart

 * Suppose we have been asked to compare Antenatal coverage (1,2,3) by province in Sierra Leone over the last 12 months.
 * Suppose further we do not have direct access to the DHIS2 database server, but rather only through MyDatamart (which is quite likely)